 Commissioner Bill Bratton will step down as the city’s top cop, Mayor Bill de Blasio announced at a press conference in City Hall Tuesday afternoon.

 “In September, Commissioner Bratton will retire from the NYPD,” de Blasio said.
-Bratton will be replaced by NYPD Chief of Department James O’Neill who was born and bred in Flatbush, Brooklyn.
-He began his NYPD career 33 years ago as a transit officer.
+Bratton will be replaced by NYPD Chief of Department James O’Neill, who began his NYPD career 33 years ago as a transit officer.

 The mayor said O’Neill, “will take the department where the city has never seen before,” and called him the “architect of community policing,” for his work towards building better police-community relations.
 “It’s a job for a strong man.
 Someone with a vision of change, reform, and progress,” de Blasio said.

 “I’m honored to have this opportunity to further serve this great city and the world’s best police department,” O’Neill said.

 De Blasio stressed the importance of neighborhood policing as it continues to grow in precincts all over the city.

 “You’ll see what it means in the lives of everyday New Yorkers, when they know the officer who patrols their part of the neighborhood, know the officer’s name, have a sense of personal connection, mutual respect or have a shared mission.
 That’s going to change the city,” De Blasio said.

 O’Neill said he will keep Ben Tucker as First Deputy Commissioner and named Carlos Gomez, chief of housing, as the NYPD’s new chief of department to oversee all officers.